rage/cyber-security-base-19/data/module-3/part-1/index.md

 In the first course project, your task is to create a web application that has at least five different flaws from the OWASP [top ten list](https://owasp.org/www-project-top-ten/).

+OWASP recently updated its list and there are now two lists: 2017 and 2021.
+You can use either list but specify which one you are using.

 We recommend that you implement the website using Python & Django.
 If you did the previous course you should already Django libraries installed.
 See [installation guide](/installation-guide) otherwise.
 To create a starter website, follow the instructions [here](https://docs.djangoproject.com/en/3.1/intro/tutorial01/).